| Overall Grade: | B |

 With his curiosity running into obsession, Richard determines to find the connection between them, seeking any possible means of moving back the hands of the clock and returning to 1912.

 The scientific theory in the script is flimsy at best, but then it was really never intended to be a sci-fi.
 Instead, the method described is only concocted in order for the time-crossed lovers to meet.
-Once that is accomplished, the plot puts its focuses on the budding romance, which is at risk of being plucked away by an overbearing theatrical agent (Christopher Plummer) and/or the possible unearthing of Richard's anachronistic nature.
+Once that is accomplished, the plot focuses on the budding romance, which is at risk of being plucked away by an overbearing theatrical agent (Christopher Plummer) and/or the possible unearthing of Richard’s anachronistic nature.

-Although most of the movie is set in the shadow of the Victorian era, the story is illuminated with some more-contemporary notions, such as a sexual relationship between the two unmarried characters (they graciously blow out the candle, allowing the scene to fade to black before any more of the obscured nudity is revealed).
-As well, Elise struggles between choosing job opportunities over settling down as a wife (a certain amount of heavy-handed persuasion is used to prevent Richard from making up her mind.)
+Although most of the movie is set in the shadow of the Victorian era, the story is illuminated with some more-contemporary notions, such as a sexual relationship between the two unmarried characters.
+(They graciously blow out the candle, allowing the scene to fade to black before any more of the obscured nudity is revealed.)
+As well, Elise struggles between choosing job opportunities over settling down as a wife.
+(A certain amount of heavy-handed persuasion is used to prevent Richard from making up her mind.)

 Despite such flaws and a plodding plot, the warm sentimentality of the film does seem to satisfy most chic-flick fans.
-Especially those who enjoy basking in the persistence of true love, and the belief it is worth searching for--even if it can only be found Somewhere in Time.
+Especially those who enjoy basking in the persistence of true love, and the belief it is worth searching for—even if it can only be found Somewhere in Time.

 In an exaggerated example of the power of positive thinking, Richard is able to convince himself he is in The Grand Hotel in 1912.
 What do you think can realistically be accomplished by a change of attitude or having a firm faith in an ideal?

-Video alternatives
+Home Video

 The 1960s classic, The Time Machine, takes a more scientific approach to the possibilities of visiting the future.
 A romantic relationship develops between Kate and Leopold, an improbable couple who have dissimilar values because they come from two different places in time.